lowerednonce/dexportiti/README.md

   - [ ] display server information/statistics
   - [ ] reconstruct server from save
   - [X] save and use CDN served content locally (attachments/avatars/icons/emojis/stickers)

-* self-bot to download DMs/servers that you don't have admin access to? (this is a ToS infraction, ~and might require a significantly different approach~)
-  * looked into it, it **does** violate the ToS, but it does not require that much code refactor.